quantleaf/quantleaf-language-documentation/README.md

+--- LANGUAGE SERVER IS TEMPORARILY DISABLED, PLEASE COME BACK LATER TO RUN THE DEMOS ---

 # Quantleaf Language introduction
 The Quantleaf Language is a natural language like programming language.
 The purpose of this language is to make programming something that more people could enjoy.